 What about the role of the community colleges?

-The community colleges shall continue to play a pivotal role in Arizona Higher Education and they are expected and encouraged to form even stronger partnerships with the state universities, including the possibility of transfering upto 90 credit hours in select programs.
-However, PSU and AzTech would still provide the capacity and the economies of scale to educate tens of thousands of undergraduate students across dozens of degree programs on-site for those students who still want a university-level instruction while at a lower tuition rate than ASU and UA.
-The community colleges should avoid conflicting their mission on providing Arizonans with open access to remedial, vocational, and community education, especially since Arizona's K-12 per pupil expenditures are among the nation's lowest.
-The CC's should increase the percentage of their tenured faculty for the lower-division courses.
+Although the community colleges do not offer upper-division courses or four-year degrees, they still play an important role in Arizona higher education and are expected to form even stronger partnerships with the state universities to provide for more seamless transfers.
+However, the community colleges should avoid conflicting their mission on providing Arizonans with open access to remedial, vocational, community, and transfer education (especially since Arizona's K-12 per pupil expenditures are among the nation's lowest) and should increase the percentage of full-time faculty for the lower-division academic courses.

 What about the economic impact of PSU and AzTech?